GENERAL DEFINITIONS AND RULEMAKING

 Defined terms are often italicized throughout this chapter of rules.
 If a defined term is accompanied by a cross-reference to a rule defining the term, subsequent usages of that term in the same rule refer to the same definition cross-referenced earlier in the rule.
 In this chapter of rules, unless the context indicates otherwise:

-(1) A reference to Division, Adult and Family Services Division (or AFS), Senior and Disabled Services Division (or SDSD), or any other agency formerly part of the Department of Human Services shall be taken to mean the Department of Human Services (DHS), except that the rule in which reference occurs only regulates programs covered by Chapter 461 of the Oregon Administrative Rules.
+(1) A reference to Division, Adult and Family Services Division (or AFS), Senior and Disabled Services Division (or SDSD), or any other agency formerly part of the Department of Human Services means the Department of Human Services (DHS), except:

-(2) "Address Confidentiality Program" (ACP) means a program of the Oregon Department of Justice, which provides a substitute mailing address and mail forwarding service for ACP participants who are victims of domestic violence, sexual assault, or stalking.
+(2) "Address Confidentiality Program" (ACP) means a program of the Oregon Department of Justice, which provides a substitute mailing address and mail forwarding service for ACP participants who are victims of domestic violence (see section (25) of this rule), sexual assault, or stalking.

-(3) "Adjusted income" means the amount determined by subtracting income deductions from countable income (see OAR 461-140-0010).
-Specific rules on the deductions are found in division 461-160.
+(3) "Adjusted income" means the amount determined by subtracting income deductions from countable (see section (18) of this rule) income (see OAR 461-140-0010).
+Specific rules on the deductions are in OAR chapter 461, division 160.

 (5) "Assets" mean income and resources.

-(6) "Basic decision notice" means a decision notice mailed no later than the date of action given in the notice.
+(6) "Basic decision notice" means a decision notice (see section (21) of this rule) mailed no later than the date of action given in the notice.

 (7) "Branch office" means any Department or AAA (Area Agency on Aging) office serving a program covered by this chapter of rules.